Join the Largest Ostomy Community

 Bill

-indy, i eat most things without any problem. there are certain foods to avoid
+Indy, I eat most things without any problem.
+There are certain foods to avoid.

-foods that cause odour
+Foods that cause odor.

-foods that may cause wind
+Foods that may cause wind.

-foods that may cause blockage
+Foods that may cause blockage.

 Thank you for your thoughts.